warpedwood/academic-website/_pages/teaching.md

 title: "Teaching"
 ---

-I have taught undergraduate courses mainly in political science and international relations, both in English and French.
+I have taught undergraduate courses mainly in political science and international relations, in English, French and Spanish.
 I also served as a teaching assistant for courses in international security and democratic theory.

 ## Universidad de Chile